Amazing Facts: Mergers

-However, in August 2007, after several months of review, Amazing Facts announced they will not merge with 3ABN due to issues with structural dynamics.
+However, no merger between Amazing Facts and 3ABN ultimately occurred.

 On April 6, 2008 Amazing Facts announced a joint venture with Weimar Institute whereby the operations of Weimar Institute will be administered by Amazing Facts and both organizations would have a single board of directors.

 Weimar was renamed Weimar Center of Health and Education and Neil Nedley was chosen as president.